 What’s slapping, Cats & Kittens?
 Here’s are a few thoughts created out of weeks of frustration and ponderance.

 When it comes to how we treat people who make money – we lessen their humanity – like the human condition is remedied with money.
 Sure money makes things easier, I’m not delusional but we need to reexamine how we look at money.
 Money is a lie – value and such I accept but this idea of money is flawed.
 Notice when there’s something you love – let’s say rapping – you’re free to express things however you like – as soon as you get on and start making money – you’re a starving artist so you make concessions and others who essentially own you are restricting your freedom, your art.
-It cheapen what you do.
-Think also of how things, once they become monetized, it gives people or ideas a say, a stake – focus groups, lawyers and non-artists are involved because you – as the artist – are told you should be making money for this.
+It cheapens what you do.
+Think also of how things, once they become monetized, it gives people or ideas a say, a stake – focus groups, lawyers, and non-artists are involved because of you – as the artist – are told you should be making money for this.
 Even athletes, Vince Carter comes to mind – you love shooting hoops or whatever and then if you ascend to making serious money suddenly you’re complacent and “not hungry” – your passion is gone, your artistry suffers, desire hidden expenditure.
 When money is involved, anything great seems to suffer and we’re conditioned with this idea of this is how it has to be.
-Remember how cool Youtube was before commericials?
+Remember how cool YouTube was before commercials?

 We don’t value authenticity – we say we do.
 “He’s real.”
 “She’s real.”
 That’s contrived, false.
 We value someone who communicates something that we find palatable.
 When it’s TOO real – remember the truth hurts and isn’t always pretty – it’s quickly ridiculed, mocked and swept away as someone’s crazy ramblings.
 That’s what we look at as real.
-We allow these behind the scenes, in a subconcious way, tell us that “this” is acceptable, that this is “real”.
+We allow these behind the scenes, in a subconscious way, tell us that “this” is acceptable, that this is “real”.
 Notice that people who say “real things” are saying things that are generally, dare I write universally accepted, common sense.
 It’s very weird.

 What are your thoughts about anything I’ve written here?
 I envision this as a learning and sharing opportunity.
 I don’t have the answers – these are only my flawed thoughts.
 Pardon the errors and brevity here.